-When you drink alcohol during pregnancy, the alcohol in your blood quickly passes through the placenta and the umbilical cord to your baby.
+When you drink alcohol during pregnancy, the alcohol enters your blood and quickly passes to your baby through the placenta and the umbilical cord.
 The placenta grows in your uterus (womb) and supplies the baby with food and oxygen through the umbilical cord.
-Drinking any amount of alcohol at any time during pregnancy can harm your baby’s developing brain and other organs.
-No amount of alcohol has been proven safe at any time during pregnancy.

 - Premature birth.
 This is when your baby is born before 37 weeks of pregnancy.
-Premature babies may have serious health problems at birth and later in life.
+Preterm babies may have serious health problems at birth and later in life.

 - Birth defects.
-Birth defects are health conditions that are present at birth and affect the look or function of one or more parts of the body.
+Birth defects are present at birth and affect the look or function of one or more parts of the body.
 They can cause problems in overall health, how the body develops, or in how the body works.
 Hearing loss, heart problems and cleft lip are some examples of birth defects.

 - Low birthweight (also called LBW).
-This is when a baby is born weighing less than 5 pounds, 8 ounces.
+A baby is considered to be low birthweight when born weighing less than 5 pounds, 8 ounces.

 - Miscarriage.
-This is when a baby dies in the womb before 20 weeks of pregnancy.
+A miscarriage happens when a baby dies in the womb before 20 weeks of pregnancy.